Andriy Yarmolenko: Coaching career

-Outside of professional football
+Personal life

 Yarmolenko has three sons with his wife Inna.

 In 2020, Dmitry Adehiro created a mural with the image of Yarmolenko, during the reconstruction of the building of the Yunost Youth Sports School, just beside the Yunist Stadium in Chernihiv.

 On 7 October 2021, together with Igor Cheredinov (the trainer of Olena Kostevych), he was elected an honorary citizen of Chernihiv.

 In November 2021, a competition for the Andriy Yarmolenko Cup took place in the city of Chernihiv at the Yunist Stadium.

 In February 2022, Yarmolenko gave £75,000 to the Armed Forces of Ukraine to help defend the country in the wake of Russia's invasion.
 He also flew to the Ukraine border to rescue his wife and child after they fled the country following the invasion, according to former Ukrainian international Andriy Shevchenko.
 Chernihiv mayor Vladyslav Atroshenko and the governor of the Chernihiv Oblast Vyacheslav Chaus thanked Yarmolenko personally for his efforts.

 Yarmolenko helped save Roman Yaremchuk's wife's parents.
 The striker of the national team of Ukraine and Benfica, currently playing for Olympiacos (Greece), Roman Yaremchuk told how his wife's parents were able to be taken out of Chernihiv with the help of Andriy Yarmolenko.
 "I turned to Andriy Yarmolenko, knowing that he was from Chernihiv, and said, "Help me as much as you can, thank you."
 Of course, Andriy responded to my request and two days later they were taken away.
 The situation was quite difficult," Yaremchuk said.

-In March 2022, Yarmolenko, after scoring the winner for West Ham over Spanish club Sevilla in the Europa League, gave his West Ham shirt to a fan holding a Ukraine flag.
-Mark Noble was in tears as the Hammers beat Sevilla to reach the Europa League quarter-finals on this famous night.
+In March 2022, after scoring the winner for West Ham over Spanish club Sevilla in the Europa League to secure the club into the quarter-finals of the competition, Yarmolenko gave his West Ham shirt to a fan holding a Ukraine flag.

-In May 2022, Yarmolenko presented an ambulance to his hometown Chernihiv, sending it from London.
+In May 2022, Yarmolenko presented an ambulance to his hometown Chernihiv, sending it directly from London.